bbrtj/perl-validator-benchmark/README.md

 *Rationale*: we measure the runtime overhead each system has.
 The validation rule here is as easy as it can be on purpose.
 Results of this benchmark can be used to decide whether a validator should be used for simple data validation cases that will run very frequently.

+### build_object

+The same as `single_field`, but we do not cache the validation object and let it rebuild from scratch.

+*Rationale*: we measure the object construction overhead for each system.
+Some systems may "cheat" this benchmark by pinning validation data to the class and not the object.
+Results of this benchmark can be used to determine which framework is faster in a scenario where the validation object cannot be kept in memory for long-term reuse.

 ### multiple_fields

 We pass five fields `a`, `b`, `c`, `d`, `e`, all of which are required and strings.